la2050/archive/_projects/2016/the-green-alley-playlab-pop-up-playscapes-in-the-industrial-alleys-of-downtown-los-angeles.md

 project_proposal_help: >-
   ["Money ","Volunteers","Publicity/awareness","Community outreach
   ","Network/relationship support","Quality improvement research"]
+project_description: >-
+  Through the Green Alley PLAYlab we will temporarily transform a series of industrial alleys into playful public landscapes for the community.
+We envision these landscapes as labs for sensory driven experiments created by our collaborators who specialize in: healthcare, art, ecology and business development.
+This new model for community engagement builds momentum towards our ultimate goal of a green alley trail system that prioritizes human, ecological and economic health.
 project_impact: >-
   ["Number (and quality) of informal spaces for play","Number of parks with intergenerational play opportunities","Number of residents with easy access to